Energy efficiency

 a.
 The Energy Performance of Buildings Directive

-Directive (EU) 2010/31 (the Energy Performance of Buildings Directive), amended in 2018, is meant to ensure that each Member State has a highly energy-efficient and decarbonised building stock by 2050.
+The Energy Performance of Buildings Directive (Directive 2010/31/EU), amended in 2018, is meant to ensure that each Member State has a highly energy-efficient and decarbonised building stock by 2050.
 The Energy Performance of Buildings Directive introduces mandatory long-term renovation strategies for Member States in order to support the renovation of the national stock of both public and private buildings into a highly energy-efficient and decarbonised building stock by 2050.
 It also accelerates the transformation of existing buildings into ‘nearly zero-energy buildings’ by 2050, requiring all new buildings to be nearly zero-energy from 2021 onwards, and supports the modernisation of all buildings with smart technologies.

-On 15 December 2021, the Commission proposed a revision of the Energy Performance of Buildings Directive to align it with its 55% EU greenhouse gas emissions reduction target and its goal of being climate-neutral by 2050.
+On 15 December 2021, the Commission proposed a revision of the Energy Performance of Buildings Directive to align it with its climate-neutral ambitions.
 The revision sets the vision and outlines the tools for achieving a zero-emission building stock by 2050, introduces a new definition of zero-emission buildings and refines existing definitions, such as ‘nearly-zero energy building’ and ‘deep renovation’.
-It replaces long-term renovation strategies with national building renovation plans, more operational and subject to better monitoring, to be submitted by 30 June 2024.
+It replaces long-term renovation strategies with national building renovation plans, which are more operational and subject to better monitoring, to be submitted by 30 June 2024.
 It increases minimum energy standards by requiring all new EU buildings to be zero-emission as of 2030 and all new public buildings as of 2027, all non-residential buildings in energy performance class G to be renovated to at least class F by 2027 and class E by 2030, and all residential buildings to reach at least class F by 2030 and class E by 2033.
 The revision ensures comparable national standards for energy performance certificates by 2025, introduces voluntary renovation passports by 2024 and a smart readiness indicator by 2026 and provides financial support to alleviate energy poverty.

 On 18 May 2022, after the Russian invasion of Ukraine and in line with the REPowerEU plan, the Commission amended the Energy Performance of Buildings Directive by enhancing support for solar energy in buildings, including a selected phased-in compulsory installation of rooftop solar energy (solar rooftop initiative) and energy demand reduction measures.